I Love Recipe

 5

-Slice 2 Cheongyang chili peppers (Cheongyang gochu) and 1 red chili pepper (Hong gochu) diagonally or chop them into small pieces.
-(Removing the seeds from the Cheongyang chili peppers preserves the spicy flavor while reducing the heat.)
+Slice 2 Cheongyang chili peppers (청양고추) and 1 red chili pepper diagonally or chop them finely.
+(Removing the seeds from Cheongyang chili peppers keeps the spicy kick but reduces the overall heat.)

 6